 The Global Index of Public Registers is as a central location that links the various Participating Public Registers, providing a more comprehensive view of market participants' commitment to the Code.

-Triennial Central Bank Survey of Foreign Exchange and Derivatives Market Activity in Canada during April 2019During the month of April, the Bank of Canada and 51 other central banks and monetary authorities conducted the latest survey of turnover activity in the foreign exchange and over-the-counter (OTC) derivatives markets in their respective countries.
-This worldwide effort was coordinated by the Bank for International Settlements (BIS) and is undertaken every three years.
+Triennial Central Bank Survey of Foreign Exchange and Derivatives Market Activity in Canada during April 2022In April, the Bank of Canada and 51 other central banks and monetary authorities conducted the latest triennial survey of turnover activity in the foreign exchange (FX) and over-the-counter (OTC) derivatives markets in their respective countries.

 The purpose of the survey is to provide information on the size and structure of the foreign exchange and foreign exchange derivatives markets in Canada.
 The detailed results of the survey are presented in the summary tables attached.